 Loading bays are useful to assist local businesses to take delivery of their goods in areas where kerbside space is limited.
-In some cases they will be time limited and may allow other uses of the kerbside space outside the designated operating loading times.
+In some cases, they will be time limited and may allow other uses of the kerbside space outside the designated operating loading times.
 Requests for loading bays will be considered by the Council and if agreed the implementation costs will be borne by the applicant.
 Costs may vary considerably depending on the detail but would include the cost of the Traffic Management Order (TMO) and implementation of lines and signs.

-5.6 Short Stay Bays
+5.6 Short Stay Bays (Limited Waiting Bays)

-Short stay bays (normally 30 minutes) are considered in small shopping areas where a quick turn-around of parking will assist the business of local traders.
-They are particularly useful in areas that would otherwise suffer from all-day intrusive parking such as those close to train stations, and are therefore often included near local shops within CPZs.
+Short stay bays (normally up to 30 minutes max) are considered in small shopping areas where a quick turn-around of parking will assist the business of local traders.
+They are particularly useful in areas that would otherwise suffer from all-day intrusive parking such as those close to train stations and are therefore often included near local shops within CPZs.